EducatedCamels/CLI-Bangazon-App/.github/issue_template.md

 ### The process
 ---
 - [ ] Pull Down CLI-Bangazon-App Project onto your local computer and create a new git branch
--  [ ] In the appropriate file, create PaymentOption class with properties listed in ERD.
-Also assign related methods to admin (addPaymentType, deletePaymentType, others TBD).
+- [ ] In the appropriate file, create Payment class with properties listed in ERD.
+Assign the following related methods to AdminTask Class: addPaymentType, deletePaymentType, others TBD.
+- [ ] Be sure to include properties for "Payment Type" and "Payment Account Number."
+Both should accept a string.
--  [ ] In testing file, create unit-tests to test every method on the PaymentOption class.
+-  [ ] In testing file, create unit tests to test every method relevant to the Payment Class.
--  [ ] Run tests to ensure that all methods on PaymentOption class pass and return what you expect them to.
+-  [ ] Run tests to ensure that all methods relevant to Payment Class pass and return what you expect them to.

 ### Outcome/expected behavior
 ---